What’s a Pit Stop?

-In Dorset Dogs' world it's an opportunity to meet members and greet new ones, keep in touch with people, places and dogs & find out about the issues that are affecting you.
-Ah, also - a chance to practise picking-up skills!
+In Dorset Dogs’ world it’s an opportunity to meet members and greet new ones, keep in touch with people, places and dogs and find out about the issues that are affecting you.
+And, also a chance to practice picking-up skills!

 Dorset Dogs Pit Stops go along to fun dog shows, community and other events.
 These are often at weekends or in holiday time and can be very busy – they’re also great fun!

 People can find out more about Dorset Dogs, have a go at ‘pick up a (plasticine) poo’ to win a prize, or take away a goody bag that includes details of how to join Dorset Dogs as well as other goodies.

 Dorset Dogs also goes out with the Pit Stop to local places where people walk with their dogs.
 This is a great opportunity to meet people and dogs out and about and find out more about local issues – so we might, for example, be discussing wildlife that you’ve seen (or didn’t even know was there!), things that you particularly like about the places you walk and, of course, your dog!
 These pit stops are usually on a weekday morning.
 Just like at events, there are goody bags for people to take away.